 To authors implement Smooth Scan in PostgreSQL and claim that it achieves robust performance in a range of synthetic and real workloads, while being statistics-oblivious at the same time.
 Existing approaches fail to do so.
 This robust behaviour results in significant gains compared to when the original system makes a wrong decision, and only marginal overheads compared to when a correct decision can be made.

 We can choose one (or more) of the statements below to check, as these provide some more explicit claims.

+- With Smooth Scan, PostgreSQL demonstrates robust performance.
+It does not suffer from extreme degradation and achieves good performance for all queries.

 - Smooth scan improves by a factor of 10 when compared to index scan for selectivity 100%.